-OSU struggled to get to the rim and settled for 18 3-pointers in the second half, only making two.
+OSU struggled to get to the rim, settling for 18 3-pointers and only making two.

 When sophomore forward Amir Williams banked in a layup with 8:14 left on the clock, it was OSU’s first made basket in more than 10 minutes.

 “There was one point in the second half where I turned to the bench and said, ‘Hey let’s call a play where we score,'” Matta said.

 Kansas shot only two deep balls in the second half, instead forcing their way inside where they scored a total of 34 points compared to OSU’s 22.

 Of the eight Buckeyes to enter the game, only Williams – he was 2-3 from the field – shot better than 45 percent.